silentdiverchris/Archivist/README.md

 Setting DebugConsole to true in the app settings file makes it write everything to the console.

-Without DebugConsole the console will get a more readable subset of the messages, so it's nicer to leave this turned off for readability if you're running interactively, and dig into the text/SQL log if you need more detail.
+Without DebugConsole the console will get a more readable subset of just the important messages and will always let you know what it's doing right now, so it's generally best to leave this turned off for readability and dig into the text/SQL log if you need more detail.

-Full logging always goes to the file and SQL logs, which includes a lot of verbose stuff about what decisions it made according to settings, file timestamps etc.
+Full logging always goes to the file and SQL logs, which includes a lot of verbose stuff about the decisions it made according to settings, file timestamps etc.

 ## Text file

-You can nominate a directory with the LogDirectory item in app settings, this tells it where to create text log files, files names are in the form;
+You can nominate a directory with the LogDirectory item in app settings, this tells it where to create text log files.
+Log file names are in the form;

 Archiver-\[JobName]-YYYYMMDDHHMMSS.log